 This mechanism uses the weight rating ceiling to balance the scale and ensure that every action is rewarded.
 For a better understanding, let’s examine the proof of work and proof of stake mechanisms.

-How the Ivy Tree Consensus Offers Equal Opportunity to Validators
+How the Willow Tree Consensus Offers Equal Opportunity to Validators

-The Ivy Tree is a genius way to balance the scale and give everyone a fair chance.
+The Willow Tree is a genius way to balance the scale and give everyone a fair chance.
 Since it incorporates all factors, no validator can get maximum benefit without ticking all necessary boxes.

 As outlined above, the proof of work rewards miners for processing transactions without owning stakes in the blockchain tokens.
 This means those who own tokens will not be rewarded if their computational power is low.
 In this regard, there is no incentive to hold the native cryptocurrency of POW blockchains.